dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 The following example:

 * Creates a logger, `ILogger<AboutModel>`, which uses a log *category* of the fully qualified name of the type `AboutModel`.
 The log category is a string that is associated with each log.
-* Calls <xref:Microsoft.Extensions.Logging.LoggerExtensions.LogInformation*> to log at the `Information` level.
+* Calls <xref:Microsoft.Extensions.Logging.LoggerExtensions.LogInformation%60> to log at the `Information` level.
 The Log *level* indicates the severity of the logged event.

 [!code-csharp[](index/samples/3.x/TodoApiDTO/Pages/About.cshtml.cs?name=snippet_CallLogMethods&highlight=5,14)]